Getting Started¶

 Key points:

-- Always responds with Task objects
+- Agent always responds with Task objects

 - Uses input-required state when tool calls are needed